-The majority of the U.S. has not been able to visit favorite retail stores in over two months.
+The majority of the U.S. has not been able to visit their favorite retail stores in over two months.
 Some of your customers might be itching to get out and shop regardless of COVID-19 concerns, while others are hesitant to get out and be around others.

-Retailers will experience a time like we have never seen before.
+Retailers will experience a time we have never seen before.
 Some customers refuse to wear masks, while others will not enter a store without one.
 Some customers will rush back into retail stores, while others are not ready to be surrounded by others.
 These are unchartered waters for everyone.
 So, how do we please our customers?

-The key is to ensure customers have a safe, enjoyable, shopping experience.
+The key is to ensure customers have a safe, enjoyable shopping experience.
 Here are some things to consider:

 The Customer Is Always Right

 Perhaps the most challenging thing for retailers is understanding what the customer wants.
 You might believe wearing masks is unnecessary or that limiting store capacity is silly.
 Although it is true that experts still cannot entirely say how the virus is spread, one thing remains true: your customers want to ensure that, if they are out and about, they are safe.

 Each state has its own guidelines, but the CDC recommends wearing facemasks and following social distancing guidelines.
 It is a good idea to follow all CDC guidelines and to check what your local government requires for store openings.
 For instance, some areas in Florida require everyone in a public space to wear face masks while keeping 6 feet apart.

 If you want to go the extra mile to keep your customers happy, get on your social media channel or send out a questionnaire asking your customers what safety measures would make them feel comfortable when they enter shops.
 Would they like to see surfaces wiped down?
 Would open doors and windows make them feel safe?
 Hand sanitizer?
 It might seem like a lot of extra work, but if you want good business, you must ensure your customers are happy and comfortable.